János Kovács: Return to Luton Town

 After being transfer listed at the start of the 2011–12 season, Kovács joined former club Luton Town on an emergency one-month loan on 19 September 2011 during a period when the majority of the Luton defence had picked up injuries or suspensions.
 This loan was then extended until 1 January 2012.
 He was released by Hereford on 2 January 2012, signing permanently for Luton on a one-and-a-half-year contract.
 On Kovács signing a permanent contract Luton manager Gary Brabin said "János has been a rock at the back for us since joining us again.
 His performances have been fantastic and he has had an unbelievably positive effect on the team on and off the pitch."
 He made 44 appearances and scored 4 goals over the season for Luton, and won the Player of the Year Award for his performances.
 Kovács was also named in the 2011–12 Conference Premier Team of the Year alongside Luton teammate Mark Tyler.
 Manager John Still confirmed Kovács would be released at the end of the 2012–13 season, in which the player made 30 appearances and scored three goals.

 International career

-Kovács was capped by Hungary at youth and under-21 levels.
+Kovács was capped by Hungary at under-19.